qdrant/qdrant-client/README.md

 Local mode is useful for development, prototyping and testing.

 - You can use it to run tests in your CI/CD pipeline.
 - Run it in Colab or Jupyter Notebook, no extra dependencies required.
+See an [example](https://colab.research.google.com/drive/1Bz8RSVHwnNDaNtDwotfPj0w7AYzsdXZ-?usp=sharing)
 - When you need to scale, simply switch to server mode.

 ### How it works?